huang-julien/nitro-opentelemetry/README.md

 - **otel:span:end**
     - Called before ending a `Span`.
 This can happen in the `afterResponse` hook or in the `error` hook.

+- **otel:recordException:before**
+    - Called before recording and exception within the `error` hook of nitro.
+Can be used to not record an exception if you don't want to use a `SpanProcessor`.

 ### Utils

 `defineTracedEventHandler`